 What does the Nikon 28-300mm f/3.5-5.6 lens do well?

 First of all, the Nikon 28-300 is an incredible deal.
-I found it selling for only $920 on Amazon.
-I know that the word “only” in connection with anything that costs $920 may sound a bit unsavory, but remember that the Canon version of this lens costs nearly 3 times more, and you’re getting a very sharp lens.
+It's not a steal like the 50mm f/1.8 lens, but remember that the Canon version of this lens costs nearly 3 times more, and you're getting a very nice lens.

 What are some of the disadvantages to the 28-300mm lens?

 As I mentioned in the introduction, I was hoping to use this lens for shooting the kids at the park.
 The problem?
 The kids move FAST and this lens does not autofocus very quickly.
 Despite it's silent wave motor, I was somewhat surprised that this lens did not focus more quickly.
 Obviously, this is to be expected somewhat because the lens has to move the elements far in order to focus at 28mm on the short end and 300mm at the long end.
 So, the first disadvantage to this lens is that the autofocus is a bit more sluggish than the lenses I usually shoot with.

 At 28mm, there is a surprising amount of barrel distortion–much more than I would have expected.
 But this is also not a surprise given the gigantic zoom range.